Community Police Officer

 The team has a Social Media channel Click here to visit the Web page

 Strathyre River Level Monitoring and Flood Early Warning System

 This important link can be found at www.timeview2.net

 This will bring show latest river level data on a Graph.
 If you click on the small graph a larger version will open.

-There are trigger points for E.mail alerts set at a rise of 900mm and a further alert put oit at 1.2M rise
+There are trigger points for E.mail alerts set at a rise of 900mm and a further alert put out at the 1.2M rise

 The above content is a direct link to the sources of helpful unaltered information for the benefit of users of the Smart Village application.
 Digital Scotland cannot be held liable for any incorrect information which is accepted in good faith as being accurate and may be found within the public domain.